joca318/online-boutique/README.md

 ```

 ## Other Deployment Options
-**to deploy using Cloud Deploy** we can execute the script deploy.sh.
+**to deploy using Cloud Deploy.** we can execute the script deploy.sh.
 This one will create a simple pipeline with 2 targets

 ## Architecture